Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: Charting the Uncharted Territories

 The ability of an environment and its elements to be sensed is one of the most significant factors in determining the accuracy of the tracking systems.
 For example, lighting variations can destabilize a tracking system's consistency as light changes the image characteristics~\cite{taheri2021slam-survey}.
 Similarly, reflective surfaces and occlusions can impede tracking algorithms by presenting optical illusions and obstructing the field of view, which may appear as an object exiting the scene.
 The environment's textural characteristics are crucial in tracking features over time, and textural variations can result in poor tracking performance.
 Diurnal and seasonal changes to the environment can also impact accuracy, especially for learning-based methods, if they are not trained using a representative dataset.
 Finally, an environment's ability to be sensed significantly varies with the weather as clouds, snow, and fog yield lighting changes, reflective surfaces, and occlusions~\cite{bresson2017simultaneous-trends-AVs}.
 Unfortunately, XR systems are exposed to environments that significantly vary in their characteristics, which determine how easy it is to sense objects.
 For example, humans effortlessly move from dimly lit bedrooms to streets with occlusions to hiking paths with ample sunlight or snow reflections.

 Finally, the ability of the sensors to accurately sense the environmental elements adds another layer of complexity.
 Sensors' abilities to sense the environment vary based on their specifications, such as the frame rate they can support, their focal length, and sensor sizes.
 The sensor's capabilities can vary across application scenarios and impact the tracking accuracy.
 In addition, even if two sensors are the same based on all the metrics mentioned above, the sensor can have variations due to manufacturing defects or natural variations in the materials used to synthesize them~\cite{chong2015sensor, servieres2021visual-vislam, andreopoulos2011sensor}.
+Sensor limitations are an important component of environmental challenges.
+Hardware properties such as shutter type (rolling vs. global), resolution, field-of-view (FoV), frame rate, dynamic range, and sensor noise fundamentally constrain what tracking methods can achieve.
+For example, rolling shutter distortion during fast motion introduces geometric artifacts that degrade pose estimation unless explicitly modeled or corrected.
+Narrow FoV or low resolution reduces feature coverage and robustness, particularly in texture-poor scenes.
+A low frame rate exacerbates motion blur under fast locomotion, while a high frame rate increases computational demands.
+Finally, we note that sensor-related limitations—such as rolling shutter effects, limited field-of-view, and sensor noise, interact with environmental and locomotion factors to impact tracking accuracy; we analyze these effects in detail in Section~\ref{sec:sensor-eval}.